tesujimath/elvish-tap/README.md

  A test comprises a map with the following keys:

  - `d` - a string, the test name or description
- - `f` - a function of no arguments, outputing one or two results.
+ - `f` - a function of no arguments, outputing the results as maps.
+Multiple results are possible, and correspond to TAP subtests.
-         The first result is a boolean, $true for success The optional second result is a map, with the following optional fields:
+         The map has the following fields, of which only `ok` is mandatory:

+       - `ok` - boolean, whether the test passed
        - `skip` - test is skipped,
-       - `todo` - test is TODO,
+       - `todo` - test is not yet implemented,
        - `doc` - additional documentation map, included as a TAP YAML block.

 ## Dependencies